Night-Drake/arbitrage-trading-bot-/README.md

   Logs all profitable opportunities to a file

-💸 Fee Assumption
+💸 Fee Assumption:
   The script assumes a 0.1% trading fee per transaction.
 Adjustable via the fee variable.

-📌 Requirements
+📌 Requirements:
   Python 3.7+
   ccxt
   python-dotenv